shraynasrivastava/flavor-scout/ARCHITECTURE.md

 Structured Prompt to Llama 3.1 70B:
 ┌─────────────────────────────────────────┐
 │ "You are a product analyst for         │
 │  HealthKart.
-Analyze these REAL        │
+Analyze these news        │
-│  discussions and extract:               │
+│  articles and extract:                  │
 │  1.
 Trending flavor keywords            │
 │  2.
 Recommendations with 'Why it works' │
 │  3.
 The #1 Golden Candidate            │